 Summary

+Learn how to back up and restore your files in Mac OS X v10.5 or later.
 You should perform regular backups of your system and keep multiple backups of important, irreplaceable files.
 Without multiple backup copies of your files, your files do not exist anywhere except on your Mac.

 Tip: You should also keep at least one backup copy of your important files in a different physical location (that is, an "offsite" location).
 An easy backup method is to copy important files to a MobileMe iDisk, or via iWork.com for iWork '09 documents.